NOAA-CO-OPS/coastal-water-temperature/README.md

 All data comes from CO-OPS's sensors.
 Stations with water temperature data can be found via [CO-OPS Metadata API](https://api.tidesandcurrents.noaa.gov/mdapi/prod/webapi/stations.json?type=watertemp).
 6-min water temperature data can be accessed through [CO-OPS Data API](https://api.tidesandcurrents.noaa.gov/api/prod/).

-The QA/QC’d daily water temperature data used in this notebook is available on GitHub.
+The QA/QC’d daily water temperature data used in this notebook is available on GitHub as well as archived on [Zenodo](https://zenodo.org/records/15608585).
 Each station's data is provided as a separate comma-separated values (CSV) file containing daily means, residuals, and quality control (QC) flags.

   Each CSV file includes the following columns: